 Below is a simple html template.
 The $body$

-variable will be replaced by the converted markdown content.
+will be replaced by the converted markdown content.

 <!DOCTYPE html>